codacy/docs/docs/related-tools/local-analysis/running-spotbugs.md

                                 --verbose
     ```

-    If you're using an account API token, you must also provide the flags `--provider`, `--username`, and `--project`.
+    **If you're using an account API token**, you must also provide the flags `--provider`, `--username`, and `--project`.
 You can obtain the values for these flags from the URL of your repository dashboard on Codacy:

     ```bash
     codacy-analysis-cli analyze --provider <gh, ghe, gl, gle, bb, or bbe> \